tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Unlike TLS 1.3, DTLS 1.3 implementations must take into account that handshake messages are not transmitted over a reliable transport protocol.

-Due to the possibility of an `ExtendedKeyUpdate(new_key_update)` message being lost and thereby preventing the sender of that message from updating its keying material, receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.
+Due to the possibility of an `ExtendedKeyUpdate` messages being lost and thereby preventing the sender of that message from updating its keying material, receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.

 Due to packet loss and/or reordering, DTLS 1.3 peers MAY receive records from an earlier epoch.
-If the necessary keys are available, implementations SHOULD attempt to process such records; however, they MAY choose to discard them.The exchange has the following steps:
+If the necessary keys are available, implementations SHOULD attempt to process such records; however, they MAY choose to discard them.
+The exchange has the following steps:

 1. The initiator sends an `ExtendedKeyUpdate(key_update_request)` message, which contains a